About the Program

-MBU’s department offers: small classes, student selected field placement options, active community service opportunities through Social Work Club, Phi Alpha Honor’s Society for social work students, concentrations in both medical and school social work, international field work and opportunities to study across the state in a flexible online program.
+MBU’s department offers small classes, student-selected field placement options, active community service opportunities through Social Work Club, Phi Alpha Honor’s Society for social work students, concentrations in both medical and school social work, international fieldwork and opportunities to study across the state in a flexible online program.

 At Mary Baldwin, you’ll learn alongside others with a passion for service and world change.
-Social work is among the fastest growing professions in the United States.
+Social work is among the fastest-growing professions in the United States.
 The field offers career opportunities as well as the ability to help improve lives and benefit families, groups, organizations, and communities.
 With a Bachelor of Social Work (BSW) you are ready for a professional position or for graduate study.

 Students who major in social work earn the BSW degree; this credential is necessary for entry-level and generalist social work positions with governmental agencies and many nonprofits that serve our communities.

-MBU’s program is accredited by the Council on Social Work Education, which provides graduates advanced standing when pursuing Master of Social Work programs.
+MBU’s program is accredited by the Council on Social Work Education, which provides graduates with advanced standing when pursuing Master of Social Work programs.